rwblickhan/astro-rwblickhan.org/src/content/newsletters/time-to-read-the-eastern-classics.md

 It opens with a Buddhist monk in the Tang dynasty who accidentally breaks his vows by flirting with nine fairies.
 His master, annoyed, bonks him on the head and he passes out.

-Whereupon he wakes up in a harem anime, in which he is the perfect Confucian gentleman who passes the imperial examinations with top marks, becomes the emperor’s personal bestie, and defeats the marauding barbarians on the battlefield, before retiring to collect concubines (the reincarnated fairies, natch).
+... whereupon he wakes up in a harem anime, in which he is the perfect Confucian gentleman who passes the imperial examinations with top marks, becomes the emperor’s personal bestie, and defeats the marauding barbarians on the battlefield, before retiring to collect concubines (the reincarnated fairies, natch).

 Then in the last chapter (spoiler alert?) he dies and wakes up as a Buddhist monk again, and realizes that life is impermanent.
 The end.

 One Goodreads review[^goodreads] called it a “Confucian male power fantasy hastily disguised as a Buddhist fable” and I cannot disagree.
-I wish I liked this book, but frankly unless you are *looking* for a Confucian male power fantasy (which, in fairness, is a pretty interesting cultural object!), I’m not sure I can recommend it.
+I wish I liked it, but frankly unless you are *looking* for a Confucian male power fantasy (which, in fairness, is a pretty interesting cultural object!), I’m not sure I can recommend it.

 Also, the translation is a bit... odd.
 It’s pretty solid, but the introduction does point out that there’s a lot of wordplay and symbology in the original that’s difficult-or-impossible to translate, so most of that is missing.
 Also, they made the... interesting... choice to use old-timey Wade-Giles transliterations of all the Chinese names, apparently to make it feel archaic, just the way Classical Chinese would have felt in the Joseon dynasty.
 Personally I found that incredibly distracting.